mozilla/addon-sdk/JPM.md

 * `test --times`: Runs tests x number of times.
 * `test --logfile`: Dumps a logfile of test results.
 * `test --profile-memory`: Dumps a log of memory tests.
 * `test --test-runner-package`: Name of package containing test-runner program.
 Defaults to `test-harness`.
-Probably should not implement this into we can run tests with any harness.
+Probably should not implement this until we can run tests with any harness.

 ### Will NOT be Supported